Skip to Content

 Some of the key differences in the results of hair frosting and highlighting include:

-• Frosted hair offers a cool and calm look, while highlights give you a pronounced look.
+• Frosted hair offers a bold, cool-toned look, while highlights are often more blended and subtle.

-• The process for frosting your hair deals with strands of your hair while highlighting deals with large sections of your hair.
+• The process for frosting your hair deals with individual strands of your hair pulled through a cap, while highlighting usually involves weaving sections and isolating them in foils.

 Final Thoughts

 You’ll mostly notice the difference between frosted hair and highlighted hair in the final results.
-The result of frosted hair is a cool look, while that of highlighted hair is a more pronounced look.
+The result of frosted hair is a bold, cool-toned look, while highlighted hair is often softer and more blended.

 Whichever one you want to try, it’s better to speak to an expert for advice.
 Also, instead of trying to frost or highlight your hair yourself, you may want to contact a hairstylist.
 That way, you can save yourself from mistakes during the hair coloring procedure.